-This instruction packet has 3 important components:
+This information packet has 3 important components:

-TIMELINE FOR FINAL ORAL EXAM / THESIS DEFENSE page 2 MASTERS THESIS REQUIREMENTS (instructions regarding format, sample pages, etc.) page 3 PROCEDURES AFTER THE FINAL ORAL EXAM (including instructions on electronic submission of your thesis and documentation that must be submitted to the Graduate Studies Office) page 10]
+- 1) Timeline for Final Oral Exam / Thesis Defense - 2) Master's Thesis Requirements (instructions regarding format, sample pages, etc.) - 3) Procedures after the Final Oral Exam (including instructions on electronic submission of your thesis and documentation that must be submitted to the Graduate Studies Office)

-Use the checklist below to ensure that you have completed all steps required to graduate (do these tasks in order):
+Please use the checklist below to ensure that you have completed all of the steps required to graduate.